William L. Ballhaus: Early life

 William L. Ballhaus was born circa 1967.

 He graduated from the University of California, Davis, with a bachelor of science degree in mechanical engineering.
 He received a master's degree and a PhD in aeronautics and astronautics from Stanford University and was awarded the Best Ph.D.
 Thesis Award.
 He also received a master in business administration from the UCLA Anderson School of Management.

 Business career

-Ballhaus served as the President of BAE Systems Network Systems, National Security Solutions and Mission Solutions from 2003 to May 2008.
-He served as the Chief Executive Officer and President DynCorp from May 2008 to August 2010.
-Additionally, he served on the Boards of Directors of Dyncop International and GeoEye.
+Ballhaus was the President of BAE Systems Network Systems, National Security Solutions and Mission Solutions from 2003 to May 2008.
+He was the Chief Executive Officer and President DynCorp from May 2008 to August 2010.
+Additionally, he was on the Boards of Directors of DynCorp International and GeoEye.

-He has served as the President and Chief Executive Officer of SRA International since July 25, 2011.
+He has been the President and Chief Executive Officer of SRA International since July 25, 2011.